YIDAMU/Weibo_Rumor_Popularity/README.md

 # Weibo_Rumor_Popularity
 Dataset for the paper "Predicting and Analyzing the Popularity of False Rumors in Weibo"

-We conduct our experiments on a single Nvidia-A100 (40GB)
+We conduct experiments on a single Nvidia-A100 (40GB).
+Details:
 ```text
 python == 3.10.9
 torch == 2.0.1+cu117